 Dr. Miriam Kyselo has been a Marie Curie Postdoctoral Research Fellow at the San Sebastian node.
 She is now a working as a visiting Professor of Philosophy of Cognition at the Technical University Berlin.
 Prof. Kyselo is also the leader of “Inter-Self Lab”, an interdisciplinary research group investigating embodied selfhood and social cognition and a principal investigator in “Science of Intelligence” a cluster of the German Excellence Strategy Program.

-In her work she is taking an enactive and systemic stance on cognitive science, aiming to shed light on the concepts of self and body and their interrelation to sociality.
-She explores implications of an enactive approach to self for understanding psychopathology, life with bodily impairment and dance.
+In her work she is taking an enactive and system theoretic stance on cognitive science, aiming to shed light on the concepts of self and body and their interrelation to sociality.
+She is also interested in psychopathology, life with bodily impairment and relationship dynamics.

 Prof. Kyselo’s areas and interests include: